 Fortunately, there are steps you can take to prevent and treat your seasonal allergies so you can enjoy the warmth and the springtime weather—without itchy, watery eyes.
 Read on for our top 10 suggestions.

 The best way to reduce the symptoms of eye allergies is to determine what allergens you are allergic to and limit your exposure to them.
-Pollen is a common seasonal allergen, but you could also be allergic to dust mites, pet dander, mold spores and other year-round allergens.
+Pollen is a common seasonal allergen, but you could also be allergic to dust mites, pet dander, mold spores, and other year-round allergens.
 You will need to figure out exactly what you are allergic to so you can know what you need to do to avoid it.

-If pollen is the problem, you may need to stay indoors on dry, windy days or during days with especially high pollen counts.
+If pollen is the problem, you may need to stay indoors on dry, windy days or during days with, especially high pollen counts.
 Delegate outdoor chores like lawn mowing and gardening to other family members who don’t have allergies.
 If you must do the yardwork, wear a mask.
 After you’ve been outside, taking a shower, washing your hair and changing your clothes can remove any outdoor allergens you may have encountered.
 It’s also a good idea to have a separate pair of “outdoor shoes” which you remove and leave outside the front doorway before coming indoors, to reduce the amount of pollen you may be bringing into the house.

 During the spring allergy season, check your local TV news or radio station each day to hear the pollen count on the weather report, or check the pollen report on your favorite weather app on your phone.
 Make this part of your regular morning routine.
 If the pollen count is high, be willing to change your plans for the day and don’t go outside if you can help it.
 Limit your outdoor time for after a spring rain, when the pollen levels are normally lower.

 Use an air purifier with a high-efficiency particulate air (HEPA) filter.
 You can choose from portable units for single rooms or small areas, or whole-house systems.
 These purifiers pull in the air through their filters, removing the tiny particles of pollen, dust, dander, spores, smoke and other allergens from the air inside your home.
-Be sure to change the air filters on a regular basis; otherwise the filters can do more harm than good.
+Be sure to change the air filters on a regular basis; otherwise, the filters can do more harm than good.

 Get out your vacuum cleaner at least twice a week and thoroughly vacuum all your carpets, rugs and floors.
 Ideally, use a vacuum with a HEPA filter.
-Use the vacuum cleaner attachments to clean dust and debris from your sofas, fabric-covered chairs and drapes.
+Use the vacuum cleaner attachments to clean dust and debris from your sofas, fabric-covered chairs, and drapes.
 Don’t try to get by with simply sweeping with a broom; brooms tend to kick up more dust than they remove, which is a problem when you’re trying to remove allergens.

 Put on your sunglasses when outside.
-Not only does this protect your retinas from harmful ultraviolet radiation, it also serves as an effective barrier between your eyes and airborne allergens.
+Not only does this protect your retinas from harmful ultraviolet radiation, but it also serves as an effective barrier between your eyes and airborne allergens.
 Large, wrap-around sunglasses will provide the most protection, allowing you to enjoy the outdoors while experiencing lessened eye allergy symptoms.
 Safety glasses and goggles can help prevent eye irritation, too.

 Many people absentmindedly and frequently touch their faces and eyes, which can transfer allergens which have settled on the hands, to the eyes.
 This can cause eye allergies to flare up.
 The solution is to wash your hands several times a day, especially after spending time outdoors, to remove lingering pollens or other allergens that have adhered to your skin.

 While it may be tempting to open the windows inside your home to let in the fresh air, don’t do it.
 Doing so will invite millions of microscopic allergens into your home, and once that happens, itchy, red eyes will soon follow.
-This advice also applies to the car; resist the temptation to roll down the windows or put your convertible’s top down during allergy season…your eyes will thank you.
+This advice also applies to the car; resist the temptation to roll down the windows or put your convertible’s top-down during allergy season…your eyes will thank you.

 If it’s too late to prevent eye allergy problems, one way to get relief from the symptoms is by putting a cool, clean washcloth or compress on top of your eyelids to reduce eye swelling and redness and soothe any itchiness or irritation.
 Alternatively, cut thin slices of cucumber, refrigerate them for about 20 to 30 minutes (or until they are cold), and place the chilled slices of cucumber onto your closed eyes while resting for a while.